Frix-x/klippain/docs/pinout.md

 ## Configuring your mcu.cfg file

-This generic configuration is designed using a two-level [board_pins] model:
+Klippain is designed using a two-level [board_pins] model:
   1. First level: Some rules and pin naming conventions (let's call them "Frix-x names") were defined and used in all config files.
 Then a set of [user board_pins templates](./../user_templates/mcu_defaults/) were created for the most common MCUs of the market.
 This is basically what you need to put in your `mcu.cfg` file.
   2. Second level: Since it's always a pain to retrieve the pin names from the boards manufacturer's documentation like `PA12` or `gpio23` (let's call them "controller names"), I added a second layer of [board_pins] to link some "easy to retrieve names" (ie. what's printed on the MCU boards around the ports and easy to read with "MCU_" as a prefix) to these "controller names".
 This second layer of board_pins is located [in this folder](./../config/mcu_definitions/) and is not intended to be modified.